Living-with-machines/alto2txt/tools/extract_text/README.md

+# extract_text v0.1
 # Extract plain text from newspapers

 ## Requirements

 * xsltproc
+* parallel
+* GNU find

 ## extractbatch

 Usage: `extractbatch xml_dir txt_out_dir [downsample=1]`

-Use to convert (in parallel-ish) many newspapers' worth of XML (in alto or bl_newspaper format) to plain text alongside minimal metadata.
+Use to convert (in parallel-ish) many newspapers' worth of XML (in alto or bln format) to plain text alongside minimal metadata.
 Downsample can be used to do every nth issue.
 One article per txt file.

 Expected structure: